JRMeyer/jrmeyer.github.io/_posts/2016-02-01-TensorFlow-Tutorial.markdown

 This tutorial is meant for those who want to get to know the *Flow* of TensorFlow.
 Ideally, you already know some of the *Tensor* of TensorFlow.
 That is, in this tutorial we aren't going to go deep into any of the linear algebra, calculus, and statistics which are used in machine learning.

 Don't worry though, if you don't have that background you should still be able to follow this tutorial.
 If you're interested in learning more about the math, there's a ton of good places to get an introduction to the algorithms used in machine learning.
 [This tutorial][ufldl] from Stanford University about artificial neural nets is especially good.
-We're going to be using a simple logistic regression classifier here, but many of the concepts are shared with neural nets.
+We're going to be using a simple logistic regression classifier here, but many of the concepts are the same.

 ## Email Classification